mel182/preferenceNotifier/README.md

-# Android Preference Notifier
+# Preference Notifier
 This is an Android libary which enabled all UI components to be notified when a shared preference value is updated and added.
-Although Android provided a native Android [PreferenceActivity](https://developer.android.com/reference/android/preference/PreferenceActivity), but is was deprecated in API level 29.
+Although Android provided a native Android [PreferenceActivity](https://developer.android.com/reference/android/preference/PreferenceActivity), but it was deprecated in API level 29.
-The Android preference notifier is an easy to use library which can easily be migrated from your existent shared preference.
+The preference notifier is an easy to use library which can easily be migrated from your existent shared preference.

 ## Dependencies